New Bedford, Massachusetts: New Bedford

 A section of Old Dartmouth near the west bank of the Acushnet River, originally called Bedford Village, was officially incorporated as the town of New Bedford on February 23, 1787, after the American Revolutionary War.
 The name was suggested by the Russell family, who were prominent citizens of the community.
 The Dukes of Bedford, a leading English aristocratic house, also bore the surname Russell.
 (Bedford, Massachusetts, had been incorporated in 1729; hence "New" Bedford.)

 The late 18th century was a time of growth for the town.
 A small whale fishery developed, as well as modest international trade.
 In the 1760s, between the Seven Years' War and the American Revolution, shipwrights, carpenters, mechanics, and blacksmiths, settled around New Bedford harbor, creating a skilled and comprehensive maritime community.

 New Bedford's first newspaper, The Medley (also known as the New Bedford Marine Journal), was founded in 1792.
 On June 12, 1792, the town set up its first post office.
 William Tobey was its first postmaster.
 The construction of a bridge (originally a toll bridge) between New Bedford and present-day Fairhaven in 1796 also spurred growth.
 (Fairhaven separated from New Bedford in 1812, forming an independent town that included both present-day Fairhaven and present-day Acushnet.)

 Whaling City

 Nantucket had been the dominant whaling port, though the industry was controlled by a cartel of merchants in Boston, Newport, and Providence.
 In the 1760s, Nantucket's most prominent whaling families moved to New Bedford, refining their own oil and making their own premium candles.

 The American Revolutionary War completely paralyzed the whaling industry.
 The Battle of Fairhaven, the first naval battle of the war occurred on 13 and 14 May 1775, in Buzzard's Bay.
-While a Patriot victory, it did break the Royal Navy blockade nor prevent Grey's Raid in September 1778 when British troops marched down King's Street (defiantly renamed Union Street after the Revolution) and set businesses on fire.
+While an American victory, it neither broke the Royal Navy blockade nor prevented Grey's raid in September 1778, when British troops raided New Bedford and burnt ships, warehouses, and wharves; the ensuing conflagration unintentionally spread to nearby homes and churches.
+38 American troops manning a small fort on the other side of the Acushnet River briefly fired at the ships the raiders arrived on before spiking their guns and abandoning the fort.
+The British returned fire and destroyed the fort’s guns.